valera-rozuvan/nintoku/site/_posts/2014-03-18-installing-emacs-on-debian-wheezy.markdown

 export PATH=$PATH:/opt/emacs24/bin
 {% endhighlight %}

-Now you can run Emacs with a simple command
+Now you can run Emacs with a simple command:

 {% highlight bash %}
 emacs